MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 Like any good programming language, grug was born from frustration.
 Specifically, my years of frustration keeping the configuration and Lua files of nearly 200 old Cortex Command mods up-to-date with the game.

-The configuration language is a bespoke, cursed format that was only readable by the game's buggy parser, and required me to write a pretty complex tokenizer and parser with many tests, compared to say JSON.
+The configuration language is a bespoke, cursed format that was only readable by the game's buggy parser, and required me to write a pretty complex tokenizer and parser with many tests for my mod converter, compared to if it had been say JSON.

 And while I love Lua, it was the bane of the community's existence, as it resulted in hundreds of mod bug reports in our Discord server, which were incredibly hard to find and fix, due to Lua's interpreted nature of for example printing `nil` when a mod did `print(human.property_that_was_removed_from_the_game)`, rather than refusing to run at all.